FC Barcelona Rugby: Reorganisation

 After the Civil War, F.C.
-Barcelona underwent reorganisation, and it was not until 1940 that friendly matches were played, in various stadia in Montjuïc, Diagonal and San Baudilio.
+Barcelona underwent reorganisation, and it was not until 1940 that friendly matches were played, in various stadia in Montjuïc, Diagonal and Sant Boi.
 The club board, presided over by the Marques of the Mesa de Asta, Enrique Piñeyro, gave the rugby club great support, leading to the creation of the Catalan Federation of Rugby at the start of 1941.
 An exhibition match against R.C.D Espanyol was played to a full house in Manresa, and Barcelona won 3-0.

 1941-42 was a golden season, heralding the club's eighth Catalonia Championship and its fourth Spain Championship.
 Barcelona defeated Real Madrid 28-0 in the final, before beating SEU Madrid 17-8 in the final.
 Barcelona's captain Sardá received the cup from General José Moscardó Ituarte, head of the National Sports Delegation at the time.
 Barcelona's president Piñeyro travelled with the side to Madrid to offer the team moral support.

 In 1945-46, the first and second teams once again won the Catalonia Championship.
-The first team won the Spain Championship, now known as the Generalísimo Cup, defeating Frente de Juventudes de Madrid 9-3 in the semi final, and, in Les Corts, winning the final 23-13 against SEU Madrid.
+The first team won the Spain Championship, now known as the Generalísimo Cup, defeating Frente de Juventudes de Madrid 9-3 in the semi-final, and, in Les Corts, winning the final 23-13 against SEU Madrid.

 Over the next two decades, Barcelona enjoyed regular success, and by 1969 had won 19 Catalonia Championship and 14 Spain Championships, along with the Pyrenees Cup and the Iberian Cup.
 They won the first two División de Honor titles in 1953 and 1954, but did not participate in the tournament for fifteen seasons thereafter.
 In 1966, they won the Generalísimo Cupm the successor to the Spain Championship, when they beat neighbours Universitario 3-0 in the final, led by the international player Rocabert, and club legend Ramón Rabassa as their coach.

 By 1972-73, the club was directed by Dalmacio Moner with Francisco Gallardo as his assistant, someone who had been connected with the club his whole life.
 These two men, along with Francisco Baltasar, were the men who would lead the club through both triumphs and troubles.

 One of the major problems the club has had to face regularly is a lack of a permanent playing ground.
 Enrique Llaudet, club president in 1966, announced a new ground was in the pipeline, but the construction of the Palau de Gel and the Palau Blaugrana obligated the rugby team to move.
 Once the team was able to move back to its home ground, the finished at the top end of the table in 1972-73.